Mythbuster: Debunking Anti-Transgender MessagesBy Shane Stahl • March 14, 2021 • 1:15 pm

 All hardworking people, including those who are transgender, should be treated fairly and equally.
 Nobody should have to live in fear of discrimination simply because of who they are.
 Yet in 29 states, transgender people, and all LGBTQ people, face the threat of discrimination in housing and public places (like restaurants and shops) simply because of who they are.

 Federal LGBTQ-inclusive nondiscrimination protections can fix that.
 And we’re making progress: In 2019, the U.S. House passed the Equality Act, the first time a comprehensive federal LGBTQ nondiscrimination bill passed through a chamber of Congress.
+The House passed the Equality Act again this year in another bipartisan vote, and it’s currently awaiting action in the Senate.
 It’s time to get the ball over the goal line and have this bill signed into law.

 Sign our pledge to add your voice to the growing chorus of people across the political spectrum and all walks of life who support protecting their LGBTQ friends, family, neighbors and co-workers from discrimination.